volCommunity/vol-django/README.md

 ```

 ### In Heroku
+_Travis deploys to Heroku on successful builds on master.
+Use these instructions
+to deploy to another Heroko container._

 Assuming you have a Heroku login and installed the CLI, see
 <a href=https://devcenter.heroku.com/articles/getting-started-with-python>Heroku:Getting Started</a> if you have are
 not familiar with Heroku.